rockdaboot/wget2/docs/wget2.md

 ### `-D domain-list`, `--domains=domain-list`

   Set domains to be followed.  domain-list is a comma-separated list of domains.
-Note that it does not turn on -H.
+Note that it does not turn on `-H`.

 ### `--exclude-domains=domain-list`